nmeri17/suphle-docs/src/docs/v1/routing/index.md

 }
 ```

-`Reload` renderer expects another renderer to have responded to a preceding request.
+`Reload` renderer expects another renderer to have responded to a preceding request with an array of data.
 The raw result of that preceding response is then combined with that generated while processing the current one, to form a final payload.
 Contents of preceding request are stored on the session, thus making this renderer type applicable only in contexts such as browser-visited routes.

 The presentation template of that preceding request is equally borrowed to form a new response.